Quasi-experiment: Design types

 "Person-by-treatment" designs are the most common type of quasi experiment design.
 In this design, the experimenter measures at least one independent variable.
 Along with measuring one variable, the experimenter will also manipulate a different independent variable.
 Because there is manipulating and measuring of different independent variables, the research is mostly done in laboratories.
 An important factor in dealing with person-by-treatment designs is that random assignment will need to be used in order to make sure that the experimenter has complete control over the manipulations that are being done to the study.

 An example of this type of design was performed at the University of Notre Dame.
 The study was conducted to see if being mentored for one's job led to increased job satisfaction.
 The results showed that many people who did have a mentor showed very high job satisfaction.
 However, the study also showed that those who did not receive the mentor also had a high number of satisfied employees.
 Seibert concluded that although the workers who had mentors were happy, he could not assume that the reason for it was the mentors themselves because of the numbers of the high number of non-mentored employees that said they were satisfied.
 This is why prescreening is very important so that you can minimize any flaws in the study before they are seen.

-"Natural experiments" are a different type of quasi-experiment design used by researchers.
-It differs from person-by-treatment in a way that there is not a variable that is being manipulated by the experimenter.
-Instead of controlling at least one variable like the person-by-treatment design, experimenters do not use random assignment and leave the experimental control up to chance.
-This is where the name "natural" experiment comes from.
-The manipulations occur naturally, and although this may seem like an inaccurate technique, it has actually proven to be useful in many cases.
-These are the studies done to people who had something sudden happen to them.
-This could mean good or bad, traumatic or euphoric.
-An example of this could be studies done on those who have been in a car accident and those who have not.
-Car accidents occur naturally, so it would not be ethical to stage experiments to traumatize subjects in the study.
-These naturally occurring events have proven to be useful for studying posttraumatic stress disorder cases.
+Natural experiments constitute a different type of quasi-experimental design.
+The design differs from the standard type of quasi-experiment in which the research team assigns pre-existing nonrandomized groups of individuals to intervention/treatment and control conditions.
+Without randomization, confidence that the groups are equivalent on all relevant background factors is at best very weak.
+The natural experiment mimics the randomization found in true experiments and the occurrences under study occur naturally.
+Capitalizing on naturally occurring events, for example, can be helpful in studying the impact of traumatic events on individuals.